csplib/csplib/Problems/prob007/specification.md

 A vector $v$ satisfying these conditions is called an all-interval series of size $n$; the problem of finding such a series is the all-interval series problem of size $n$.
 We may also be interested in finding all possible series of a given size.

-The All-Interval Series is a special case of the [Graceful Graphs Problem](/Problems/prob053) in which the graph is a line.
+The All-Interval Series is a special case of the {prob053} in which the graph is a line.